top of page

 b) Early structural abnormalities such as anencephaly (absence of skull), exomphalos (protrusion of intestines through an abdominal wall defect), megacystis (enlarged bladder), etc.

 c) Risk of early pre-eclampsia requiring delivery < 37 weeks (i.e. a serious condition during pregnancy characterised by high blood pressure with proteins in the urine).
 If left untreated, pre-eclampsia tends to progress and may become very serious.
 As the treatment of pre-eclampsia is delivery, we are most worried if the pre-eclampsia occurs early (i.e. before 37 weeks) which may require us to delivery early.
-If the risk of pre-eclampsia is raised, calcium supplementation of at least 1 g / day and low dose aspirin of 150 mg taken in the night reduce the risk of this complication.
+If the risk of pre-eclampsia is raised, calcium supplementation of at least 1.5-2 g / day and low dose aspirin of 150 mg taken in the night reduce the risk of this complication.
+Low dose aspirin reduces this risk by 70% while calcium supplementation of at least 1 g / day may reduce this risk by 50%.

 d) Risk of fetal growth restriction before 37 weeks which may require early delivery.
 If fetal growth restriction is detection, the fetus needs to be closely monitored with fetal movement chart, regular measurements of the fetus and regular Doppler studies of the blood flow within the baby, and also cardiotocography (CTG) later in the third trimester.
 When the fetal status is non-reassuring, early delivery may be indicated.
-Low dose aspirin of 150 mg taken in the night and calcium supplementation of at least 1 g / day may reduce the risk of fetal growth restriction.
-However, there is less data on low dose aspirin for prevention of this condition.
+Low dose aspirin of 150 mg taken in the night and calcium supplementation of at least 1.5-2 g / day may reduce the risk of fetal growth restriction.
+However, low dose aspirin may reduce the risk of fetal growth restriction by 30%.

 bottom of page